-Not surprisingly, if an OEM holds inventory that collects dust for too long, it can negatively affect the company's bottom line or force it to ship unwanted product to its own customers.
+Not surprisingly, if an OEM holds inventory that collects dust for too long, it can negatively affect the company's bottom line or force it to ship unwanted products to its clients.
+Vendor managed inventories (VMI) are great in preventing this from happening.

 - Less investment in inventory